nashville-software-school/server-side-python-curriculum/EMPLOYEE_HANDBOOK.md

     ThisIsBadPractice = False;
     this_is_good_practice = True;
     ```
-2. All classes and methods will be documented with docstrings.
-3. Four **spaces** for indentation.
+2. Four **spaces** for indentation.
-4. Surround top-level function and class definitions with two blank lines.
-Method definitions inside a class are surrounded by a single blank line.
-    ```
-    import random

-    def Bar():
-        """Top level function"""

-    class Foo:
-        """Sample Foo class that does nothing"""

-        def __init__(self):
-            """Constructor function for Foo class"""
-            bar = False
-    ```
-5. Import statements on seperate lines.
+3. Import statements on seperate lines.